isc-projects/bind9/bin/dnssec/dnssec-signzone.rst

       This format increments the SOA serial number using :rfc:`1982` arithmetic.

    **unixtime**
-      This format sets the SOA serial number to the number of seconds since the beginning of the Unix epoch.
+      This format sets the SOA serial number to the number of seconds since the beginning of the Unix epoch, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one.

    **date**
-      This format sets the SOA serial number to today's date, in YYYYMMDDNN format.
+      This format sets the SOA serial number to today's date, in YYYYMMDDNN format, unless the serial number is already greater than or equal to that value, in which case it is simply incremented by one.

 ``-o origin``
    This option sets the zone origin.
 If not specified, the name of the zone file is